 When you start to forget what others are doing and look at yourself more, you can start to build on yourself.
 When I was a teenager I was always looking at other people my age asking things like – ‘how does he have those shoes?
 I want them too!’

-Of course when you’re a teenager your life is so hard!
+Of course, when you’re a teenager your life is so hard!
 Or at least you think it is.
-You see – it’s to be expected when you’re that age, after all you’re at a difficult age where you’re unsure of yourself and you do look for guidance from those around you.
+You see – it’s to be expected when you’re that age, after all, you’re at a difficult age where you’re unsure of yourself and you do look for guidance from those around you.

-It’s time to stop comparing yourself to others and start to try new things your self.
+It’s time to stop comparing yourself to others and start to try new things yourself.

 I think to make life easier, we have to appreciate the good things in life more.
 I’m talking about the small things.
 We’re here because let’s face it, our parents wanted us here, we had no manual to read that would give us a purpose.
 We really have to give ourselves a purpose.
 Even if you feel down and don’t feel like doing anything, I’m sure that there is something that makes you feel alive.
 If you’re saying no, I think that you’re not being honest with yourself, or, you just haven’t discovered it yet.